Nairobi City County Budget 2018/2019

 Nairobi City County enacted a Ksh.
 32 billion shillings budget for the year which commenced today 1st July, 2018.
 A total of Ksh.
 21.1 billion will be spent on recurrent expending and the reminder spent on development.

-Citizen Television has an interview with Charles Kerich who is the acting County Executive Committee (CEC) Member for Finance for Nairobi County.
+Citizen Television has an interview with Charles Kerich who is the acting County Executive Committee (CEC) Member for Finance for Nairobi city County.
 He informed the media house that Nairobi City County will raise an equivalent of Ksh.
 15 billion from own sources of revenue and equitable share from the national government is valued at Ksh.
 17 billion.

 Charles Kerich blamed the prolonged electioneering period for the under-performance on own revenue collection in Nairobi County.